Your EHIC is still valid in the EU for 5 years or until it expires, then you replace it with the Global Health Insurance Card (GHIC).

 What does an EHIC or GHIC cover?

-Existing EHICs and GHICs provide you with access to necessary state-supplied healthcare in the EU.
-‘Medically necessary’ treatment is something that can’t wait until you return to the UK.
+‘Medically necessary’ treatment just means care that can’t wait until you return to the UK.
 This includes:

-Routine maternity care should also be included, so long as you haven’t travelled to the country just to give birth.
+Routine maternity care should also be covered, so long as you haven’t travelled to the country just to give birth.

-If you're still unsure if your treatment is covered, you can use the European Commission's online tool to check what's covered in different countries.
+If you're still unsure if your treatment is covered, that's alright.
+You can use the European Commission's online tool to check what's covered in different countries.
+Just select the country you're travelling to from the drop-down option at the top of the page.

 What isn’t covered by an EHIC or GHIC?